MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/advanced-guide.md

 - **Matched Records**: Number of records (or dataset rows) that were matched for the specific match pair
 - **Unmatched Records**: Number of records (or dataset rows) that were unmatched for the specific match pair
 - **Matched Score**: Relative score that reflects the number of successful matches for that pair compared to the other pairs
+- **Rules**: While the concept of *Roles* will be explained within the next section, this checkbox has three states:
+  1. Checked circle: Implies that at least one rule was defined for that match pair.
+  2. Warning triangle sign: Implies that no rules were defined for that match pair.
+  3. ?: Suggests that there are conflicting rules for that match pair.
 - **Action**: Clicking the "eye" icon will enable you to see all the records for that pair.
-Clicking on the "three dots" icon will enable you to either remove a pair or to edit it's roles (will be explained within the next section).
+Clicking the "three dots" icon will enable you to either remove a pair or edit it's roles (the concept of match pair roles will be explained within the next section).

-### Editing Roles
+### Editing Match Pair Roles
+The roles for each match pair are accessable through the "three dots" icon under the *Action* culumn as shown above.
+**Match Pair Rules** dictate the attribute-level conditions by which specific pair of entities (a match pair) will be mathced.
+In the example below, two rules are listed for the match pair Saleforce Sales Data : Dynamics 365 sales data.
+- The first rule includes the Name attribute for both entities
+- The second rule includes... for the Saleforce Sales Data entity and ... for the Dynamics 365 Sales data entity
+- These rules has an "Or" condition which states that either one of the rules should be executed when matching these pair entities
+- Upon the first role execution, 5,108 records will be matched, while upon the second rule execution, 3,081 records will be matched

+(add Match edit rule screen)

-### Editing Matches
+### Editing Match Pairs Order

 ### Merge
 Content.